Hans Klok

-Johannes Franciscus Catharinus "Hans" Klok (born 22 February 1969) is a Dutch magician, illusionist and actor.
+Johannes Franciscus Catharinus "Hans" Klok (born 22 February 1969) is a Dutch magician and illusionist.

 Biography

-Hans Klok was born in Purmerend, Netherlands.
+Klok was born in Purmerend, North Holland.
 On his tenth birthday, he received a magic set as a present and began performing for friends at their birthday parties.

-He started his professional career in magic as a teenager.
+Klok started his professional career in magic as a teenager.
 At the age of fourteen, he became youth champion of the Netherlands and Europe in conjuring, and won the Wenegini Prize.
 In 1990, Hans and his assistant Sittah won the Grand Prix of the Netherlands and the Henk Vermeijden Cup with "the fastest metamorphosis in the world".
 By age 23, he was part of a touring show with Dutch comedian André van Duin.

-In 1994, he performed for the first time on the Las Vegas Strip, as part of NBC’s The World's Greatest Magic, broadcast live from Caesars Palace to an audience of 60 million people.
+In 1994, Klok performed for the first time on the Las Vegas Strip, as part of NBC's The World's Greatest Magic, broadcast live from Caesars Palace to an audience of 60 million people.
 Hans used the period after that to prepare his first theatre show, which premiered in October at the Luxor Theater in Rotterdam.
 In 1998, he had a second theatre show, 'Magic Live on Stage', followed by 'Magic Impossible'.

 During the opening of the 2006 FIFA World Cup in Germany, about 500 million football fans in 152 countries saw Klok make the 18-carat gold World Trophy appear out of thin air in a glass cage.

 In 2007, Klok had a show on the Las Vegas Strip.
 The Beauty of Magic was a 90-minute production presented in a large theater at Planet Hollywood Resort and Casino.
 It debuted on 1 June and closed in mid-December.
-The show included Pamela Anderson as one of Klok's assistants who participated in several illusions including being sawed in half.
+The show included Pamela Anderson as one of Klok's assistants who participated in several illusions including being sawn in half.
 Klok had previously featured Carmen Electra in his illusions.

 Klok has worked on Klassetv, an English program for Dutch kids.
 He is taking help from English Children in the British School of Amsterdam and possibly the International School of Amsterdam.

 Klok toured Europe in 2010 and 2011 with his show The Houdini Experience, a loving tribute to one of his childhood heroes, done after the success of Hurricane.

-For the 2011 Dutch daredevil TV-Show Try before you die 2 Klok, for his dare, was asked to take part in a Chippendales-show performed at The Chippendales Theatre (Rio All-Suite Hotel & Casino) in April 2011.
+For the 2011 Dutch daredevil TV show Try before you die 2 Klok, for his dare, was asked to take part in a Chippendales-show performed at The Chippendales Theatre (Rio All-Suite Hotel & Casino) in April 2011.